 While Australia’s population has doubled since the early 1970s, the AIFS says there were fewer marriages in 2017 than there were in 1970.

 Part of the reason marriage rates are down is because of the rise in de facto relationships.
-Four in five couples who do get married, live together beforehand, changing the role and purpose of marriage.
-Marriage today is an optional extra step, rather than the start of a life together.
+Four in five couples who do get married, live together beforehand.
+Marriage for many Australians is viewed as an optional extra step, rather than the start of a life together.

 Just as the 20-somethings are delaying moving out of home, they are also delaying other traditional life markers like getting married and having children.
 The median age of first marriage for a woman today is 28.7 and for a man is 30.3.